 What Is A Cluneal Nerve Block?

-The condition that is responsible for lumbar pain is not always easy to diagnose.
+The conditions that are responsible for lumbar lower back pain are not always easy to diagnose.
 Furthermore, research shows that many clinical cases related to back pain are not properly diagnosed even after a thorough assessment.
 Certain injuries and conditions, however, are frequently associated with this type of chronic pain.
-These include spinal stenosis, osteoarthritis, bulging discs, herniated discs, and additional conditions that can become disabling.
+These include:

 Diagnostic tools that are typically used to help pinpoint the reason for a patient’s back pain include a medical history assessment, a spinal exam, or an imaging screening.
 However, if the results from these diagnostic techniques are inconclusive, a clinician may evaluate whether nerve damage or inflammation in the upper buttocks may be responsible for the pain.
 This type of nerve damage is known as cluneal neuropathy and this is a condition is often misdiagnosed.